R-Rayburn/HeadFirstDesignPatterns/README.md

 - Often, methods in an Abstract Factory are implemented as factory methods.
 - Factory Method creates objects through interfaces, while Abstract Factory does it through object composition

+### Bullet Points
+- All factories encapsulate object creation.
+- Simple factory, while not a bona fide design pattern, is a simple way to decouple clients from concrete classes.
+- Factory Method relies on inheritance: object creation is delegated to subclasses, which implement the factory method to create objects.
+- Abstract Factory relies on object composition: object creation is implemented in methods exposed in the factory interface.
+_ All factory patterns promote loose coupling by reducing the dependency of your application on concrete classes.
+- The intent of Factory Method is to allow a class to defer instantiation to its subclasses.
+_ The intent of Abstract Factory is to create families of related objects without having to depend on their concrete classes.
+- The Dependency Inversion Principle guides us to avoid dependencies on concrete types and to strive for abstractions.
+- Factories are a powerful technique for coding to abstractions, not concrete classes.